National Golf Links of America golf course

 Located in Southampton, New York, National Golf Links of America is best approached with a focus on positioning rather than distance.
 Wind and ground conditions play a major role here.
 Controlling ball flight and using the ground effectively is key to scoring well.
 This is not a course where distance gives you an advantage.
 Most golfers would score better by focusing on control and positioning.

-Nearby courses include Glen Arbour Golf Course.
+Nearby courses include Sebonack.

 How National Golf Links of America should actually be played